top of page

 Blue CTA.png

-Pros and Cons Slide [Balanced presentation strategies]
+Designing the Pros and Cons Slide [Compare & Clarify]

 We were working on a presentation for a client recently, and in the middle of the project, our client, Sarah, asked us: